joshnuss/1000experiments.dev/posts/180-supabase-cms.md

 This is a rough idea.

-I was thinking how a CMS would work with supabase, and it turns out to be a really good idea, I think it's a great fit.
+I was thinking how a CMS would work with supabase, and it turns out to be a pretty good idea.
 It can provide most of what Contentful does for free/much lower cost.

 All you need to is a list of fields, and it does the rest to build the CMS: